The House is Almost Yours

 The Escrow Holder Will:

-- Prepare escrow guidelines
+- Assemble escrow guidelines

-- Petition title inquiry
+- Request title search

-- Accept funds from the buyer
+- Receive funds from the buyer

 - Obtain title insurance policy

-- Disburse monies and finish instructions
+- Disburse monies and finalize instructions

-- Give insight about tax implications
+- Give insight about the outcome of your taxes

 The Escrow Holder Will: